 CEN consists of the following components:

-A CEN instance is basic resource of creating and managing your network.
+A CEN instance is the basis of creating and managing your networks.

-To connect your network worldwide, you must first create a CEN instance, attach networks to it, and then purchase a bandwidth package and configure a bandwidth for cross-region communication.
+To connect your networks worldwide, you must first create a CEN instance, attach networks to it, and then purchase a bandwidth package and configure a bandwidth for cross-region communication.

 The networks attached to CEN are all connected.
-Networks include Virtual Private Cloud (VPC), Virtual Border Router (VBR) and Cloud Connect Network (CCN).
+Networks include Virtual Private Clouds (VPCs), Virtual Border Routers (VBRs), and Cloud Connect Networks (CCNs).

-A bandwidth package is required only for cross-region communications.
+A bandwidth package is required only for cross-region communication.
 When purchasing a bandwidth package, you must specify the interconnection areas for the network resources to communicate.
 An area is a collection of Alibaba Cloud regions.
-Please refer to the console for the intercommunication area.Note No bandwidth package is required for the intercommunication in the same region.
-No need to purchase bandwidth packages if you want to connect networks in the same region; However, a bandwidth package is required if you want to connect networks in different regions.
-(By default, 1 Kbps bandwidth is provided for connectivity test.
-To run normal business, you must buy a bandwidth package and set a proper interconnection bandwidth).The relationship between areas and regions are shown in the following table:
+You can see the areas that can be connected in the console.Note No bandwidth package is required if you want to connect networks in the same region.
+However, if you want to connect networks in different regions, you must purchase a bandwidth package.
+By default, 1 Kbit/s bandwidth is provided for connected networks so that you can perform connectivity tests.
+To run normal services, you must buy a bandwidth package and set a proper connection bandwidth.The relationship between areas and regions are shown in the following table.

-Area Included regions Mainland China China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hangzhou), China (Shanghai), China (Hohhot) North America US (Silicon Valley), US (Virginia) Asia Pacific Hong Kong, Singapore, Malaysia (Kuala Lumpur), Japan (Tokyo), India (Mumbai), Indonesia (Jakarta) Europe Germany (Frankfurt), UK (London) Australia Australia (Sydney)
+Area Included regions Mainland China China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hangzhou), China (Shanghai), China (Hohhot) North America US (Silicon Valley), US (Virginia) Asia Pacific China (Hong Kong), Singapore, Malaysia (Kuala Lumpur), Japan (Tokyo), India (Mumbai), Indonesia (Jakarta) Europe Germany (Frankfurt), UK (London) Australia Australia (Sydney)

-For example, if you want to connect a network in China (Beijing) with a network in US (Silicon Valley), the interconnection areas are China Mainland and North America.
+For example, if you want to connect a network in China (Beijing) with a network in US (Silicon Valley), the areas to be connected are China Mainland and North America.
 For more information, see Scenarios.